HarshithaNagarajan/rag-review-helper/README.md

 This is a wip.

 # Steps to run for now
+Assuming you've created/have an environment that supports the libraries in `requirements.txt`:
 1. Create a folder called "`data`" in this repository.
 Upload your pdfs there.
 2. Run `build_vectorstore.py`.
 This will create a folder called `vectorstore`, where embeddings are stored.
 3. Then run either `query_rag.py` or `app.py` to ask questions about the pdfs.